Reduce, Reuse, Recycle and Stop Litter

 County Solid Waste Website

 125 Cedar Place, Norris, TN 37828

-just outside the Public Works maintenance yard; they are accessible 24 hours a day.
+here just outside the Public Works maintenance yard; it is accessible 24 hours a day.

 Blockhouse Valley Center (Recycle/Disposal)